Privacy Regulations in Bosnia & Herzegovina

-Personal data can only be processed to the extent and scope that is needed to fulfill the purposes for which it collected.
+Personal data can only be processed to the extent and scope that is needed to fulfill the purposes for which it is collected.

-- Data processors are only permitted to process personal data that accurate and authentic, and data processors are obliged to update personal data in their possession whenever necessary.
+- Data processors are only permitted to process personal data that is accurate and authentic, and data processors are obliged to update personal data in their possession whenever necessary.

 - Data controllers and processors are responsible for erasing or correcting personal data that has been found to be incomplete or inaccurate, within the context for which said personal data was collected or processed.